 Our verdict

-The Altra Outroad is a zero-drop trail shoe that seems to take the place of the Timp in the brand’s lineup: it’s a true, excellent all-rounder that proved to be reliable on almost all surfaces.
-It’s not the usual Altra when it comes to width, yet it’s extremely comfortable and perfect for short to marathon distances.
+The Altra Outroad is a zero-drop trail shoe that seems to take the place of the Timp in the brand’s lineup: it’s a true, excellent all-rounder that proved to be reliable on almost all surfaces we tested it on.
+We noticed that it’s not the usual Altra when it comes to width, yet it’s extremely comfortable and perfect for short to marathon distances.
 Last but not least, in a world where companies seem to compete to find the longest and most confusing names, “Outroad” is very welcomed.

 Pros